zenml-io/zenml-gitflow/README.md

 the model currently deployed:

 ```
-python run.py --pipeline=end-to-end
+python run.py --pipeline end-to-end
 ```

-5. When you're ready, push a PR with your changes to `main`.
-This will trigger the GitHub CI workflow that will check your code changes using a different stack running on Vertex AI in GCP!
+5. When you're ready, push a PR with your changes to `staging`.
+This will trigger the GitHub CI workflow that will check your code changes using a different stack running on a local orchestrator with S3 Artifact Store using the staging dataset!

-## 📦 GitHub staging workflow for automated CI
+## 📦 GitHub workflow for automated CI/CD

-This workflow is meant to be run as part of a automated gating CI/CD job that is triggered to test code changes before they are incorporated into the main repository branch on GitHub.
+This workflow is meant to be run as part of an automated gating CI/CD job that is triggered to test code changes before they are incorporated into the main repository branch on GitHub.